MichaelCade/90DaysOfDevOps/Days/day39.md

 ### Visual Diff Tools

-For me the above is more confusing so I would much rather use a visual tool,
+For me, the above is more confusing so I would much rather use a visual tool,

 To name a few visual diff tools: